lcolosi/WaveBreakingStats/src/README.md

 1. `StartDate` : Start date of flight in UTC time (format: 'yyyymmdd')

 ### Directories
-1. `dirRaw` : Raw (non-georeferenced) video images for a given flight
+1. `dirRaw` : Path to the directory containing Raw (non-georeferenced) video images for a given flight.
+These are usually located in the `Images\` directory of the Trimble project.
-2. `dirProc` : Trimble processed (georeferenced) video images for a given flight
+2. `dirProc` : Path to the directory containing the Trimble project directories and files.
+The Trimble project directories include `EO\`, `Images\`, `Output\`, `Project\`, and `Template\`.
-3. `dirV` : Verification figures
+3. `dirV` : Path to the directory where quality control/verification plots are saved.
-4. `dirOut` : Intermediate data products (.mat files)
+4. `dirOut` : Path to the directory where intermediate data products (e.g., .mat files) are saved.

 ### Flight Stability criteria parameters
 1. `maxPer` : Maximum percent of flight track to be removed at the beginning and end of the track.
 For example, maxPer = [25,25] means that at a minimum, 50 percent (from 25% - 75%) of the flight track will be used in analysis with 0-25% and 75%-100% removed from the flight track.